bxparks/rpn83p/USER_GUIDE.md

     - It is not clear that adding matrix functions into a calculator is worth the effort.
 For non-trivial calculations, it is probably easier to use a desktop computer and application (e.g. MATLAB, Octave, Mathematica).
+- root finder (i.e. SOLVE)
+    - one of the hallmarks of advanced HP calculators, but I think this feature would only be useful with keystroke programming
+- integration
+    - another feature of advanced HP calculators which also depends on keystroke programming

 ### Not Planned